 These baked tofu tacos are a filling vegan main dish.
-Marinated baked tofu is nestled in a tortilla with a creamy chipotle tahini drizzle.
+Marinated baked tofu is nestled in a tortilla with a creamy chipotle sauce.

 Resting and travelling is so good for the soul.
 We just returned from a week-long vacation to Arizona, Utah, and Colorado, and are still in the euphoria phase.
 Breathtaking scenery, good food, and time with each other and dear, dear friends and family; we truly couldn’t ask for more in a week out of the office.
 Even more, both Alex and I came away with a clearer vision for our lives: where we are going, what our priorities are, and a renewed passion for loving our friends, family, and community well.
 More on that to come!
 But first, this tofu tacos recipe.

 This baked tofu tacos recipe was inspired by our time in Denver with some dear friends and blog colleagues (Oh, Ladycakes and Edible Perspective), cooking from our friend Sara’s new Bowl and Spoon cookbook.
 It uses tofu, which is a bit outside our norm since we try to focus on naturally vegetarian foods.
 However, we love eating tofu on occasion and this vegan taco recipe is worth working with tofu if you have never tried.

 Making these vegan tofu tacos